dektlong/api-microservice-boot/README.md

 ```
 ## Endpoints

-`store-backend-api` implementations should support at the minimum these API route endpoints
+All internal APIs implementations of `store-backend-api` should support at the minimum these API route endpoints

     Retrieve all store items
     {